modelon-community/fmi-library/README.md

 Discussion forums for FMI Library can be found at http://jmodelica.org/forum.
 Please report issues related to FMI Library at the forums.

 Contributions are accepted under the [JModelica.org Contributor License Agreement](http://www.jmodelica.org/page/14).
-For more information about contributing, see [here](http://jmodelica.org/page/15).
+For information about contributing, see [here](http://jmodelica.org/page/15).